-The TMA believes it is important to encourage consumers to properly dispose of cigarette packs and each and every cigarette butt.
-Tobacco companies have proposed the encouragement of responsible behaviour through consumer education campaigns and by providing solutions to assist in the responsible disposal of smoking-related litter e.g. BAT funds ‘Butt Stops Here’ stubbis, JTI fund ‘Stub-Tidy’ stubbis and Imperial Tobacco fund ‘Butts-Out’ personal ashtrays.
+The TMA believes it is important to encourage consumers to dispose of cigarette packs and each & every cigarette butt properly.
+Tobacco companies have proposed to encourage responsible behaviour through consumer education campaigns and by providing solutions to assist in the responsible disposal of smoking-related litter, e.g. BAT funds ‘Butt Stops Here’ stubbis, JTI fund ‘Stub-Tidy’ stubbis and Imperial Tobacco fund ‘Butts-Out’ personal ashtrays.